nectarine/fruity-android-gcm/README.md

 DEPRECATED
 ==========

-Last Google I/O 2015, GCM client is fully redesigned.
+Since play-service 7, a GCM client is fully redesigned.
 It covers whole boilerplate things that fruity-android-gcm cares.

 Try to use it!